litoco/Docs/CloudDocs/deploying_node_js_app/README.md

 ### Background
 Before we go ahead and start our deployment, we will try to understand why we are taking the extra pain of deploying our server to kubernetes.

 Kubernetes is a container orchestration system.
-Which means that it can deploy, scale and manage multiple containers.
+Which means that it can deploy, scale and manage multiple containers.\
 Container are the executable unit of softwares.
-They are the running instance of an image (i.e. containers are built from these images).
-An image is an immutable file that contains all the necessary details required to run the application.
-An application is anything that you have build, for example here it is our node js server.
+They are the running instance of an image (i.e. containers are built from these images).\
+An image is an immutable file that contains all the necessary details required to run the application.\
+And finally an application is anything that you have build, for example here it is our node js server.

 So to answer why we need a kuberenetes deployment lies in the benefits of using kuberentes.
 Suppose because of some problem our node js server that we had for serving the requests is down, this would mean a downtime which would result in loss of users.
-So to counter that we must have multiple instance of the node js server running.
-These instances must have some common resources like memory, CPU, network connections etc. So we must manage the resources effectively across all these servers.
-If any of server goes down there has to be a mechanism to redirect traffic other server instances and while trying to solve this faulty server to bring it back up and running.
+So to prevent it, we must have multiple instance of the node js server running.
+These instances must have some common resources like memory, CPU, network connections etc. We must also manage the resources effectively across all these different servers.
+If any of these server goes down there has to be a mechanism to redirect user requests to another running server and in the meantime trying to solve this faulty server to bring it back up and running.

-Now we can see how complex it becomes to handles these multiple server instances.
-It would be really difficult to handle and manage these problems on our own.
+Now we can see how complex it becomes to handle and manage these multiple server instances.
+It would become really difficult to do these things on our own.
 This is where kubernetes comes into picture.
-It takes the heavy load of managing multiple instance of an application and provides us a simple mechanism to interact with these server instances.
+It takes the heavy load of handling and managing multiple instance of an application and provides us a simple mechanism to interact with these server instances.

-I hope the above argument answered question of why we need to deploy our nodejs server on kubernetes.
-Now we will go through the [steps](#steps) to do so.
+I hope the above argument answered the question of why we need to deploy our nodejs server on kubernetes.

+Next we will go through the [steps](#steps) to do the deployment of our server on kubernetes.

 ### Steps